I left my job. What happens to my savings?

 • The federal government withholds 20% toward your taxes before you get your check.

-• If you cash out before age 59½, you will owe a 10% federal penalty tax on the money (except any Roth or after-tax contributions).
+• If you cash out before age 59½, you will owe a 10% federal penalty tax on the money.
+(Some exemptions may apply.)

 • Cashing out your savings means your money will no longer be invested, so it won't be able to grow.